-At TCV Alex and I introduced Pictionary to our kids and they got really into it.
-We had them write their own words and they had 30 seconds to draw before people guessed.
-They were able to guess most of the words except some where the kids came to us and said they could not find a way to draw something (such as asthma).
-Every one was laughing by the end.
-They also really liked hangman and they started to take their time carefully picking letters when we gave them a word proven to be one of the most difficult words to guess (jazz).
-At the end we tried again to set off the volcano we had been building (we tried yesterday but did not have enough baking soda).
-After doubling the amount of baking soda, a few drops of vinegar set it off and foam flowed down the side of our volcano.
-When it started to slow down, one of the boys added in more vinegar, put the cap on before it foamed, shook it then removing the cap.
+At TCV Alex and I introduced Pictionary to our kids, and they got really into it.
+We had them write their own words, and they had 30 seconds to draw before people guessed.
+They were able to guess most of the words except somewhere the kids came to us and said they could not find a way to draw something (such as asthma).
+Everyone was laughing by the end.
+They also really liked hangman, and they started to take their time carefully picking letters when we gave them a word proven to be one of the most difficult words to guess (jazz).
+In the end, we tried again to set off the volcano we had been building (we tried yesterday but did not have enough baking soda).
+After doubling the amount of baking soda, a few drops of vinegar set it off, and foam flowed down the side of our volcano.
+When it started to slow down, one of the boys added in more vinegar, put the cap on before it foamed, shook it than removing the cap.
 There was a popping noise and the volcano shot baking soda and vinegar up into the air.
 Everyone screamed as it rained down on us.
 They continued doing this until all the vinegar was gone.
-The house mother and everyone else in the house, even the houses little fluffy puppy (who is only slightly bigger then a shoe) came out and watched.
-By the end some people (including Alex) were covered in baking soda and vinegar foam.
+The house mother and everyone else in the house, even the houses little fluffy puppy (who is only slightly bigger than a shoe) came out and watched.
+By the end, some people (including Alex) were covered in baking soda and vinegar foam.

 We went back to Common Ground and listened to traditional Tibetan music by Tamding.
 He played the mandolin, the flute and the Tibetan guitar (a guitar with three double strings) while singing.
 He even played a Tibetan “rock” song, where he sang in a deep, loud voice.
 We also got to hear one of the Common Ground staff members and our leader, Jampa, sing (but we could not get Wen to sing, no matter how hard we tried).